haskell-tools/haskell-tools/documentation/ht-refact.md

     - `ProjectOrganizeImports`
   - File names must be specified relative to the project root.
 Check the notifications when modules are loaded for the correct file pathes.
   - Source ranges can be given in the `startrow:startcol-endrow:endcol` format (for example `13:6-14:12`).
 If the start and the end position is the same you can omit the end (`13:6`).
 When supplying source ranges, please keep in mind that a tab character causes the insertion of enough spaces to align the current position with the next tab stop.
 Tab stops are 8 characters apart.
+  - Writing `Try` before a refactoring command displays the changes as a unified diff instead of actually changing the source files.
+You can try out the results of a refactoring before you apply it.
   - When finished, use `Exit` to close the CLI.
   - Using `Undo` will take back the last refactoring if the sources were not modified since.
   - The program automatically reloads the changed modules.
 If you don't use file system watching (`--no-watch`) you can ask the program to re-load your files by using the 3 commands: